cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-server-dc.md

 1. Under **What type of Jira setup are you using?**, select **Jira Data Center**.
     {{% image src="/integrations/configure-jira-dc-integration.png" alt="Select to configure the integration with Jira Data Center in Cobalt" %}}
 1. Follow the instructions in the UI to install and connect the [Cobalt for Jira DC](https://marketplace.atlassian.com/apps/1224424/cobalt-for-jira-dc-server?tab=overview&hosting=datacenter) plugin.
 1. Return to the Cobalt app, and check the integration status.
-You should see your Jira instance on the **Jira Integration** page.
+You should see your Jira instance on the **Jira Integration** page.<br>
     {{% image src="/integrations/jira-integration-status.png" alt="Jira integration status in Cobalt" %}}

 ### Step 2: Configure the Integration for a Pentest